How to Write a Research Thesis: Structure & Key Components

 Chapter 4 – Results and Discussions

-In the case of a quantitative study, all the collected data is presented in tables and interpreted according to the obtained results in your research Thesis.
-It involves the explanations of applied tests, which gives a reader a clear understanding of the results obtained by various tests.
+In quantitative studies, all collected data are presented in tables, charts, or figures and interpreted in relation to the obtained statistical results.
+This section provides the explanations of applied statistical tests, giving the reader a clear understanding of the findings.

 Chapter 5 – Conclusion and Recommendations